Soumilgit/LaTeX-CheatSheet/README.md

-# Git-Github CheatSheet
+# LaTeX CheatSheet

-## Your all-in-one Git, Github and Terminal Cheatsheet!
+## Your all-in-one LaTeX Cheatsheet!
 ---

 ### You have various ways to access and use the Cheatsheet: